-“You can see thyroid cancer at any age, though it’s much more prevalent in people in their 30s or 40s,” says Brendan Gaylis, MD, a Scripps Clinic specialist and Scripps MD Anderson Cancer Center otolaryngologist.
+“You can see thyroid cancer at any age, though it’s much more prevalent in people in their 30s or 40s,” says Brendan Gaylis, MD, an otolaryngologist at Scripps Cancer Center and Scripps Clinic.
 “One of my recent patients was only 22, which is uncommon.”

 In the earliest stages of thyroid cancer, you may not have any signs or symptoms.

 “Most thyroid cancers are found by accident,” says Dr. Marx.
 “Someone may feel a lump in their own neck, but more often, someone else points it out to them — a friend or family member, or even a hairdresser or dentist.
 They will notice a difference in symmetry — a fullness in one side of the neck but not the other — but it’s painless.”

 Other signs of thyroid cancer include: